Our Lovable app leaked every user's data on day one

 RLS solves the “wrong user reads wrong row” pattern.
 It does not solve several adjacent ones, and a clean RLS policy is not the same thing as a hardened multi-tenant database.
 The things RLS doesn’t catch:

-• Service-role keys bypass RLS entirely.
-If your client bundle leaks the service_role key (and Lovable apps do this more often than you’d hope), the policies above protect nothing; that key is privileged.
-Fixing RLS without rotating leaked service keys is a half-fix.
+service_rolekey (and Lovable apps do this more often than you’d hope), the policies above protect nothing; that key is privileged.
+The same key handed to a route handler walks around these policies by design, which is its own finding.
+Fixing RLS without rotating leaked service keys is a half-fix. - Cascade leaks via joins.
+If

-• Cascade leaks via joins.
-If invoices has RLS but customers does not, and your API joins them, the customer rows come back unprotected.
-RLS is per-table; coverage needs to be complete.
+invoiceshas RLS butcustomersdoes not, and your API joins them, the customer rows come back unprotected.
+RLS is per-table; coverage needs to be complete. - Policies that look right but aren’t.
+A

-• Performance.
+USING (true)policy looks like a policy but lets everything through.
+A policy that comparesuser_idto a JWT claim that doesn’t exist silently allows nothing, which often gets “fixed” by making the policy more permissive, defeating the purpose. - Performance.
 RLS policies that aren’t indexed can turn cheap queries into table scans.
 We’ve seen RLS rollouts that fixed the security problem and broke the latency budget on the same afternoon.

 The audit we’d ship for an app in this state would flag the API-layer bug, the missing RLS, the schema’s lack of policies, and at least three of the cascade and edge-case patterns above.
 The three-policy fix is the starting line, not the finish.